influxdata/docs-v2/content/v2.0/collect-data/scraper-metrics-endpoint.md

 title: Scrape data using the /metrics endpoint
 seotitle: Scrape data using the /metrics endpoint
 description: >
-  Configure a scraper to collect data into an InfluxDB bucket.
+  Use the InfluxDB UI to configure a scraper with a /metrics endpoint for collecting metrics from InfluxDB instances or third-party systems.
 menu:
   v2_0:
     name: Scrape data using the /metrics endpoint